Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Predicting Clinical Outcomes in Glioblastoma

 Each tumor feature type is modeled with the GP regression model detailed in Section \ref{sec:bfkm}.
 In the context of this application, every patient in the data has an official death time.
-Hence, there is no need for a right-censored analysis or Cox-based method \cite{Rutledge:2013aa,Fatai:2018aa,Kundu:2018aa}.
-We use two types of metrics to assess prediction accuracy: (i) the squared correlation coefficient ($R^2$), and (ii) the frequency for which a given data type exhibits the lowest RMSEP, which we denote as Optimal\%.
+Hence, there is no need for a right-censored analysis or Cox-based methods \cite{Rutledge:2013aa,Fatai:2018aa,Kundu:2018aa}.
+We use two types of metrics to assess prediction accuracy: (i) the squared correlation coefficient ($R^2$), and (ii) the frequency for which a given data type exhibits the greatest $R^2$, which we denote as Optimal\%.
 When analyzing each outcome, we randomly split the data 1000 different times into 80\% training and 20\% out-of-sample test sets.
 In each case, the survival times are centered and scaled to have mean 0 and variance 1 to facilitate the interpretation of results.
-In order to illustrate the robustness of the SECT, we apply the GP regression framework while using three different covariance functions.
+In order to illustrate the robustness of the SECT, we apply the GP regression framework using three different covariance functions.
 The goal is to show that the power of the SECT summary statistic is robust to this choice.
 Here, suppose that $\bu$ and $\bv$ are two different covariate vectors.
-We consider the linear (gram) kernel $\sigma(\bu,\bv) = \bu^{\T}\bv/p$ where $p$ is the length of the feature vector for a given data type, the Gaussian kernel $\sigma_\theta(\bu,\bv) = \exp\{-\|\bu-\bv\|^2/2\theta\}$, and the Cauchy kernel $\sigma_\theta(\bu,\bv) = (1+\theta\|\bu-\bv\|^2)^{-1}$.
-Once again notice that the last two functions are indexed by a bandwidth or length-scale parameter $\theta$, which we select via 10-fold cross-validation over the grid [0.1,10] with step sizes equal to 0.1.
+We consider the linear (gram) kernel $\sigma(\bu,\bv) = \bu^{\T}\bv/p$, where $p$ is the length of the feature vector for a given data type; the Gaussian kernel $\sigma_\theta(\bu,\bv) = \exp\{-\|\bu-\bv\|^2/2\theta\}$; and the Cauchy kernel $\sigma_\theta(\bu,\bv) = (1+\theta\|\bu-\bv\|^2)^{-1}$.
+As previously mentioned, the last two functions are indexed by a bandwidth or length-scale parameter $\theta$, which we select via 10-fold cross-validation over the grid [0.1,10] with step sizes equal to 0.1.
 Briefly, a value of 0 denotes a rigid function, while 10 represents a smoothed estimator.
-Prediction results for all kernels are depicted in Figure \ref{Fig4}.
 In Table \ref{Tab1}, we present the mean $R^2$ and corresponding standard errors across testing splits to show how each tumor characteristic performs while taking into account variability.
 This table also lists the estimated bandwidths that generated these results.